-It is recommended that the BIFAC:
+It is recommended that the Board:

-- approve, and recommend that the Board approve, a temporary pricing increase of 30% for six months, effective July 1, 2022 until December 31, 2022, to contracts with vendors supporting the Move-out Unit Turnover Program; - 2. approve, and recommend that the Board approve, a temporary pricing increase of 30% for six months, effective July 1, 2022 until December

-31, 2022, to contracts with vendors supporting the Demand General Repairs Program;
+- 1. Approve a temporary pricing increase of 30% for six months, effective July 1, 2022 until December 31, 2022, to contracts with vendors supporting the Move-out Unit Turnover Program; - 2.
+Approve a temporary pricing increase of 30% for six months, effective July 1, 2022 until December 31, 2022, to contracts with vendors supporting the Demand General Repairs Program; and - 3. approve an increase to the budget for:

-- approve a temporary pricing increase of 30% for six months, effective July 1, 2022 until December 31, 2022, to contracts with vendors supporting the Emergency Property Containment and Restoration Program; - 4. approve, and recommend that the Board approve, an increase to the budget for: - (a) the Move-Out Unit Turnover Program in the amount of \$ 6.6M in order to fund the temporary pricing increase contemplated in recommendation 1; - (b) the Demand General Repairs Program in the amount of \$ 11.74M in order to fund the temporary pricing increase contemplated in recommendation 2; and - 5. approve an increase to the budget for the Emergency Property Containment and Restoration Program in the amount of \$ 1.54M in order to fund the temporary pricing increase contemplated in recommendation 3.
+- (a) the Move-Out Unit Turnover Program in the amount of \$ 6.6M in order to fund the temporary pricing increase contemplated in recommendation 1; - (b) the Demand General Repairs Program in the amount of \$11.74M in order to fund the temporary pricing increase contemplated in recommendation 2.